dmaon/login-test/README.md

 ## Overview

 This project is a simple React application that implements a login form using Material Design components.
 The application includes a login route and a verification route for OTP (One-Time Password) authentication.
-The main goal of this project is to demonstrate how to write unit and integration tests using React Testing Library and Jest.
+The main goal of this project is to demonstrate how to write unit and integration tests using React Testing Library.

 ## Features